 Learn how to send packages from the U.S. to other countries, whether you:

-- Bring your package to a Post Office™ location to pay postage and do customs forms.
+- Bring your package to a Post Office™ location.

-- Create and print your own customs form to bring to the Post Office with your package.
-(Saves a lot of time!)
+- Create and print your own customs form, which saves a lot of time.

-- Use Click-N-Ship® service to do everything from your home or office: Pay for postage, print shipping labels and customs forms, and even schedule a pickup.
+- Use Click-N-Ship® service for everything: Buy postage, print labels and customs forms, and even schedule a pickup.

 For sending letters under 3.5 oz and large envelopes under 15.994 oz to other countries, see How to Send a Letter: 国际。